 Compensation For A Serious Back Injury

-The claim deals with an injury case which happened in 2010.
+The claim deals with an injury case that happened in 2010.
 The claimant was awarded a total of over £280,000 in general and special damages for the permanent, serious back injuries that they suffered.
 The claimant fell from a vehicle whilst at work and suffered a serious injury to their back.

-What Injuries Were Sustained In This Case Study?
+- What Injuries Were Sustained In This Case Study?

 At the time of the accident, the claimant was employed in a role where they had to drive a large vehicle with a cab that was several feet off the ground.
 The claimant fell approximately eight feet to the ground from the vehicle during the course of their duties.
 They immediately felt severe pain in their back.